vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 The migration in this lab runs off-platform &mdash;
 it runs on either a developer workstation, or on the CI/CD server infrastructure.
-It does *not* run on the TAS platform.
+It does *not* run on the *Tanzu Application Service* platform.

 It is problematic for two reasons:

 -   It requires a tunnel to execute the migration against the managed and brokered MySQL database.
-    Your platform operators will likely not allow and enable tunneling on your TAS platform.
+    Your platform operators will likely not allow and enable tunneling on your *Tanzu Application Service* platform.

 -   It requires the `pal-tracker` application to be pushed *before* the migration can be executed,